Rohit-Lahori02/FraudDetection/README.md

 <div align="center">

-**Built with ❤️ by Ansh Kaushik, Rohit Lahori, and Hussain Bin Yousuf**
+**Built with ❤️ by Ansh Kaushik, Rohit Lahori, Lalith Kothuru, Jacob Callahan and Hussain Bin Yousuf**

 ⭐ Star this repo if you find it helpful!